chrimerss/allenslib/docs/hydrology/classicalHydrology.md

 Main findings:
 1. The runoff coefficient decreased greatly in Loess Plateau;
 2. The precipitation threshold became greater on the middle regions of the plateau during P2.

+# Conceptual planetary hydrology

+__Gleeson, T., Wang‐Erlandsson, L., Porkka, M., Zipper, S. C., Jaramillo, F., Gerten, D., et al ( 2020).
+Illuminating water cycle modifications and Earth system resilience in the Anthropocene.
+Water Resources Research, 56, e2019WR024957. https://doi.org/10.1029/2019WR024957__

+In this big paper, the authors proposed a framework to address the scientific problems: How to determine the tipping point of changes resulting in a irreversiable situation; in other words, what is the maximum changes that breaks the earth system resilience.

+Even though this is a conceptual paper, it really motivates researchers to dive into and look for answers to benefit our human society.